micahpotts/healthie-dev-assist/readme.md

    - Ensure you have internet connectivity

 2. **Authentication errors**
-   - Verify your API key is correct in the `.env` file
+   - Verify your API key is correct in your MCP config for your AI tool
    - Check that the key has appropriate permissions

 3. **MCP server not showing in AI tool**